-One low-intensity plot and one medium-intensity plot were available for this provisional ecological site.
-These plots, in conjunction with a review of the scientific literature and professional experience, were used to approximate the reference plant community for this provisional ecological site.
-Information for alternate states was obtained from professional experience and a review of the scientific literature.
+Three medium-intensity plots were available for the Saline Overflow ecological site.
+A plot from a similar phase within the Alkali Flat ecological site was also used for reference.
+These plots, in combination with professional experience and a review of the scientific literature, were used to approximate the reference plant community.
+Information for other states and community phases was obtained from a review of the scientific literature and professional experience.
 All community phases are considered provisional based on these plots and the sources identified in this ecological site description.